Kazakhs in China: Language and culture

 The Kazakh population in China has a distinct culture, mostly based on a series of genealogical records that in addition to stipulating lineage, keep the traditional ways of life alive.
 Some Kazakhs are nomadic herders and raise sheep, goats, cattle, and horses.
 These nomadic Kazakhs migrate seasonally in search of pasture for their animals.
 During the summer the Kazakhs live in yurts, while in winter they settle and live in modest houses made of adobe or cement blocks.
 Others live in urban areas and tend to be highly educated and hold much influence in integrated communities.
 The Islam practiced by the Kazakhs in China contains many elements of shamanism, ancestor worship, and other traditional beliefs and practices.

-Kazakh is still spoken in the community, although unlike Kazakh varieties in Kazakhstan, it takes influences from Mandarin and is written in the Arabic script.
+Kazakh is still spoken in the community, although unlike other Kazakh varieties it takes influences from Mandarin and is written in the Arabic script.
 Chinese Kazakhs almost always speak Uyghur or Mandarin in addition, both of which are used for interethnic communication.
 Thus, Kazakh remains important but is seldom spoken outside the home, with the exception of Kazakh-majority areas.
 Many Kazakhs feel ethnically distinct from other groups in Xinjiang and connected to Kazakhs across the border in Kazakhstan.
 However, the rollback of Kazakh-medium education and the Russification of post-Soviet Kazakhs across the border means this feeling is not quite universal.